SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 in the diagrams above

--- denotes an association, indicating a link between two classes (e.g., Class01 contains a link to Class02).
+-- denotes an association, indicating a link between two classes (e.g., Class01 contains a reference to Class02 or vice versa, or both).

 --|> signifies inheritance, showing that one class is a subclass of another (e.g., Class05 inherits from Class06).
 NOTE that the arrow direction is towards generalization i.e. to parent class.